Attorney blasts Northeastern University for expelling 11 students accused of breaking COVID-19 rules

 To that, the attorney said, “the fact that Northeastern thinks it is entitled to a $400,000 tuition windfall without these students taking a single class is outrageous.”

-The accused students are going through an internal appeals process through the school.
+The accused students are going through an internal appeals process through the school after which, the attorney said they will figure out how to proceed.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)